Loveless (film): Development

 Producer Alexander Rodnyansky said Loveless was envisioned as a reflection of "Russian life, Russian society and Russian anguish", but was also intended to be relatable to other countries.
 Rodnyansky also said a desire to look at a family was a starting point in the story's conception, and that the director and screenwriter Andrey Zvyagintsev started writing the story while visiting the United States in 2015.
 Zvyagintsev said the film began as an attempt to remake Scenes from a Marriage, the 1973 miniseries by Ingmar Bergman.
 Zvyagintsev claimed to have met Bergman at Fårö in 2003, where they discussed a remake of the miniseries.
 An unsuccessful attempt to buy the rights to the miniseries led writers Oleg Negin and Zvyagintsev to redraw the plot, deciding to base it on news stories about the search and rescue team Liza Alert.
 Negin submitted the title Nelyubov to Zvyagintsev, which the director said is a Russian word referring to both a lack of love and a dire spiritual condition.
 Despite the flawed nature of the lead characters, Zvyagintsev said:

 While Zvyagintsev claimed to be uninterested in politics, his story reflects his belief that "The modern-day police don't care about people".
 He later said Loveless was "over-politicized".
 He chose to start the story in October 2012, which he said was a point when the Russian people were optimistic about beneficial political reform, ending in disappointment in 2015.
-The film also includes references to the war in Donbass.
+The film also includes references to the war in Donbas.
 While the conflict is referenced through Russian propaganda, Zvyagintsev said his films are anti-government and that the scenes were intended to show the lives of his characters:

 Zvyagintsev's earlier film Leviathan, about corruption in Russia, received 35% of its budget from Russia's Ministry of Culture.
 However, Loveless was made without financial support from the national government because the Ministry of Culture disapproved of Leviathan when it was finished.
 The producers neither requested nor received any offers of state support for Loveless, Zvyagintsev said.
 Rodnyansky instead appealed for funding from wealthy Russian Gleb Fetisov and foreign companies, including Why Not Productions in France and Les Films du Fleuve in Belgium.